 Burges Salmon (Bristol)

-It’s now grown to 79 partners, 80 assistant solicitors and 183 other fee earners and though its head office is in Bristol, its work reaches global heights.
+It’s now grown to 81 partners, and 293 other fee earners and though its head office is in Bristol, its work reaches global heights.
 It boasts a client list featuring the likes of Eurostar, The Co-Operative Group, FirstGroup and The Crown Estate.
 Notable deals include advising the Greater London Authority on the regeneration of Royal Albert Docks and advising FirstGroup on its bid for the InterCity West Coast franchise.
-Having relocated its London office to an award-winning development at New Street Square, the firm has been keen to move away from its image as being a ‘regional firm’.
+Having relocated its London office to an award-winning development at New Street Square, the firm has been keen to augment its image as a ‘regional firm’.

 Burges Salmon has got a good name for banking, insolvency and corporate work and has made moves to bolster its competition practice too.
 Notable successes included a £31m AIM flotation of new client Bristol & London, securing a place on the panel of the multinational aviation service BBA group, and nabbing its largest ever securitisation deal from under the noses of numerous Magic Circle candidates.

 The firm's trainees, lawyers and support staff are very happy.
 In 2006 staff voted it RollOnFriday Firm of the Year.
 In the intervening years it maintained high rankings and in 2016 and 2017 it was re-anointed Firm of the Year.
 And again in 2018.
 People really are very happy there.
 A large number of its staff took part in the survey, and they very clear how they felt.
 "Quite simply, it is a firm run by humans that treats you like humans